Recumbent bicycle: Wheel sizes

 One common arrangement is an ISO 559 (26-inch) rear wheel and an ISO 406 or ISO 451 (20-inch) front wheel.
-The small front wheel and large rear wheel combination is used to keep the pedals and front wheel clear of each other, avoiding the problem on a short wheelbase recumbent called "heel strike" (where the rider's heels catch the wheel in tight turns).
-A pivoting-boom front-wheel drive (PBFWD aka moving bottom bracket recumbent) configuration also overcomes heel strike since the pedals and front wheel turn together.
+The small front wheel helps to keep the pedals and front wheel clear of each other, avoiding the problem on a medium wheelbase recumbents called "heel strike" (where the rider's heels catch the wheel in slow speed, small radius turns).
+Pedal extenders combined with a 20 inch front wheel eliminate any heel strike issue on MWB bikes.

+A pivoting-boom front-wheel drive (PBFWD aka moving bottom bracket recumbent) also overcomes heel strike since the pedals and front wheel turn together.
 PBFWD bikes may have dual 26 in wheels or larger.